fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 ### Model Interpretation

-Looking at the above Feature Importances from the two models that support it, we see that each tuned model gives different weight to the features.
+Looking at the above Feature Importances from the two models that provide this information, we see that each tuned model gives different weight to individual features.
 Decision trees are easy to interpret and show how the model came to its _decision_ for individual samples.
 Our tuned `DecisionTreeClassifier` was able to achieve the highest 93.46% accuracy on the training data, with allocated `max_depth=10`, out of the tuned models (likely a little over-fitted).
 Though it didn't score the best, but it's still instructive to visually see how it came to this.

-We investigated two different methods for plotting the decicions tree to understand the output, as it is a good way to explain the prediction path to the customer and this will help them design better campaigns in the future:
+We investigated two different methods for plotting the resulting decision tree to understand the output, as it is a good way to explain the prediction path to the customer and this will help them design better campaigns in the future:

 * SciKit-learn DecisionTreeClassifier [Link to full tree -> Click then Right Click to Open In New Window](images/decision_tree.png)
 * Dtreeviz Library [Link to full tree -> Click then Right Click to Open In New Window](images/decision_dtreeviz.svg)

-Here we show the partial decision tree from our optimized model, as we well as the prediction path for the individual 4,058th sample from our dataset that the model used to classify it as a Success (`yes`):
+You can view the full trees from both tree plotting methods, but we liked the advanced organization features of the `dtreeviz` library.
+Here we show the partial decision tree from our optimized model, as well as the prediction path for the individual 4,058th sample from our dataset that the model used to classify it as a Success (`yes`):
 ```
 0.29 <= age
 0.5 <= month